ALT 2024

 About the Artists

-Henrielle Baltazar Pagkaliwangan explores stories behind mundane yet indispensable objects to examine Philippine history and material culture.
-Drawing from natural history illustration, she documents personal and historical narratives through hand-pulled prints and drawings.
+Henrielle Baltazar Pagkaliwangan (b.
+1994, Cavite, Philippines) explores stories behind mundane yet indispensable objects to examine Philippine history and material culture.
+Drawing inspiration from natural history illustration, she documents personal and historical narratives through prints and drawings.

-Pagkaliwangan graduated magna cum laude from the University of the Philippines Diliman, College of Fine Arts (Major in Studio Arts) in 2015, where she also received one of the Department of Studio Arts Outstanding Thesis Awards for her undergraduate thesis titled Taxonomy of Things.
+Pagkaliwangan graduated magna cum laude from the University of the Philippines Diliman, College of Fine Arts (Major in Studio Arts) in 2015, where she also received one of the Department of Studio Arts’ Outstanding Thesis Awards for her undergraduate thesis, Taxonomy of Things.
 In 2017, she won the grand prize in the Don Papa Rum Art Competition, which included a one-month residency in Florence, Italy.
-A recipient of the Cultural Center of the Philippines’ 13 Artists Awards in 2024, her work has been exhibited in the Philippines and internationally.
-She is currently pursuing an MFA at the University of the Philippines, where she also serves as a teaching associate.
+A recipient of the Cultural Center of the Philippines’ 13 Artists Awards in 2024, her work has been featured in solo and group exhibitions in the Philippines and abroad.
+She is currently pursuing a Master of Fine Arts degree at the University of the Philippines, where she also serves as a lecturer.

 Bea Camacho (b.
 1983, Manila, Philippines) is a visual artist who works in installation, performance, and video.
 She received her B.A. in Visual and Environmental Studies from Harvard University, where she was awarded the Albert Alcalay Prize for Outstanding work in Studio Art and the David McCord Prize for Achievement in the Arts.